leCheveuCodeur/Tickets_tracker/README.md

 ## Description

-Basic ticket management tools with PHP
+Training with PHP - Basic tools for ticket management

 ## How it work